gopheracademy/gopheracademy-web/content/advent-2016/exposing-go-on-the-internet.md

 series = ["Advent 2016"]
 +++

-Back when `crypto/tls` was slow and `net/http` young, the general wisdom was to always put Go servers behind a reverse proxy like Nginx.
+Back when `crypto/tls` was slow and `net/http` young, the general wisdom was to always put Go servers behind a reverse proxy like NGINX.
 That's not necessary anymore!

 However, the Internet is the deep end of the pool when it comes to networks, and there are a few things you have to do to teach your server to swim before throwing it in.